 We value the opinions of our stockholders.
-Our board of directors and our compensation committee will consider the outcome of such non-binding advisory votes, as well as feedback received throughout the year, when making compensation decisions for our named executive officers.
+Our board of directors and our compensation committee will consider the outcome of this year's Say-on-Pay vote, as well as feedback received throughout the year, when making compensation decisions for our named executive officers.
+Please refer to Proposal 4 in this proxy statement for more information.